 How Yarn is Made Series

 Since working with Yarnspirations as they are my official sponsor, the manufacturing of yarn happens within about 1/2 hour of my home.
-I’ve got to see the operation first hand many times.
+I’ve got to see the operation first-hand many times.
 There’s a lot of hours involved and as I follow the steps involved, you come to realize that the making of yarn isn’t a simple process.

 Let’s follow the process now through the factory and then finally to how it gets to a store near you.
-It can take several weeks to get yarn through the factory because of all of the steps involved.
+It can take several weeks to get the yarn through the factory because of all of the steps involved.

 How Yarn is Spun

-In this video, we will start from the raw fibers.
+In this video, we will start from the raw fibres.
 Watch how much work is involved even before it gets to spinning.
 This video will then take you through spinning, doubling, twist, steaming and final packaging as well.

 How Yarn is Dyed

 Yarn can be dyed a number of ways.
 Many yarns are actually dyed prior to being yarn.
-For example, the raw fiber may already be dyed and so it’s just preparing and spinning involved.
+For example, the raw fibre may already be dyed and so it’s just preparing and spinning involved.

 Other yarns, the yarn needs to be dyed after spinning and preparation.